-Th solution X2 proposes and provides means to divide and characterize the network into sub-areas based on the environment statistical properties instead of a purely geographical sub-division.
+Th solution proposes and provides means to divide and characterize the network into sub-areas based on the environment statistical properties instead of a purely geographical sub-division.
 This statistical characterization of network sub-areas is then used to improve the quality of ML model training and the correctness of the corresponding NWDAF Analytics.

-High level description of solution X3

-One possible way to improve the correctness of NWDAF analytics is to rely on NWDAF analytics and ML models that exhibit a proven record of good performance, according to a given metric.
-Hence, in general, the ability for a service consumer to use a performance score to select an NWDAF Analytics and/or ML model helps such service consumer to obtain the desired level of correctness.

-The performance score is assigned by rating the NWDAF analytics and ML models, but in order to obtain a reliable and robust recommendation system, it is necessary to ensure consistent rating criteria and to collect the rating from trusted sources, to avoid biased scores and unfair ratings.

-The solution X3 below proposes a framework to enable the rating of ML models and/or services that produce analytics, and the selection of the best, in terms of performance, ML model and/or service producer available.

-High level description of solution X4
+Enhanced provisioning of ML model.

 NWDAF containing MTLF offers a service operation called Nnwdaf_MLModelProvision_Subscribe used only by other NWDAFs for requesting an ML model, as shown in the Figure below.
 Note that each ML model can be used to perform or support a specific Analytics ID and, therefore, the input data that are used by the ML model can include some or all of the data sources that are defined as possible (optional) data sources for the respective Analytics ID.